sam0x17/containerflare/README.md

 ```bash
 cargo build --release --target x86_64-unknown-linux-musl
 ```

+The runtime now binds to `0.0.0.0:8787` by default so Cloudflare’s sidecar (which connects from `10.0.0.1`) can reach the Axum server without extra configuration.
+Override `CF_CONTAINER_ADDR`/`CF_CONTAINER_PORT` if you need a different address or port locally.

 If you need glibc, you can swap Alpine for a Debian/Ubuntu base image and target `x86_64-unknown-linux-gnu`, but the runtime must still be packaged as an amd64 container image.